General Terms and Conditions

 1.1.
 Provider grants to the User a non-exclusive, non-transferable, and revocable right to use the Certifaction® Solution in accordance with these T&Cs.
 This right applies to all Users, including those without a formal SaaS agreement, subject to any applicable usage restrictions or limits.

 1.2.
-For the avoidance of doubt, this Provider is and remains the exclusive owner of all rights, title, and interest worldwide to all patents, inventions, copyrights, trademarks, designs, trade names, domain names, databases, technical processes, trade secrets, know-how, confidential information, customer lists, technical information, data, process technology, plans, logos, images, drawings, blueprints, software or other intellectual property, all whether or not filed, perfected, registerable, registered or recorded and whether currently existing, pending, planned, issued or acquired including all renewals in or associated with the Certifaction® Solution.
+For the avoidance of doubt, Provider is and remains the exclusive owner of all rights, title, and interest worldwide to all patents, inventions, copyrights, trademarks, designs, trade names, domain names, databases, technical processes, trade secrets, know-how, confidential information, customer lists, technical information, data, process technology, plans, logos, images, drawings, blueprints, software or other intellectual property, all whether or not filed, perfected, registerable, registered or recorded and whether currently existing, pending, planned, issued or acquired including all renewals in or associated with the Certifaction® Solution.
 Likewise, any and all such intellectual property rights in modifications and customizations of the Certifaction® Solution for reselling purposes vest in the sole property of Provider, unless expressly agreed differently in writing between Provider and Customer.

 1.3.
 Provider shall be free to determine how and if the Certifaction® Solution shall be further developed and updated.
 In particular, Provider shall have the right – upon its sole discretion – to modify, extend, reduce or even discontinue features and/or functions of the Certifaction® Solution.
 Modifications, extensions, reductions or discontinuation of features or functions of the Certifaction® Solution shall, however, not jeopardize the basic functionality of the Certifaction® Solution.